WA-Nearshore/wa-kelp-linear-extent/README.md

 # WA Floating Kelp Linear Extent Project #
-#### Washington Department of Natural Resources ####
-#### Nearshore Habitat Program ####
+#### Washington Department of Natural Resources | Nearshore Habitat Program ####
 [![DOI](https://zenodo.org/badge/903042774.svg)](https://doi.org/10.5281/zenodo.15742420)

-This is the repository for all the analysis scripts that compile and synthesize a multitude of floating kelp spatial datasets into a cohesive synthesis of WA-statewide floating kelp linear extent.
+This is the repository for all the analysis scripts that compile and synthesize a multitude of floating kelp spatial datasets into the WA-statewide floating kelp linear extent dataset.
 Raw kelp spatial data and intermediate outputs are not included in this script, but data is available upon request.
 The 2026 code and data update is currently underway.

 Scripts are authored by Gray McKenna.